tonygustafsson/directory-switcher/README.md

 ## Usage

-CTRL+ALT+P and type "DirectorySwitcher: Open Corresponding File".
+Press F1 and type "DirectorySwitcher: Open Corresponding File".

 This will open the same file in the corresponding path defined in settings.
 If the file does not exist, it will give you the posibility to create it.